Bitbucket Auto Deploy with Pipelines (CI/CD)

 Step 6: Test Pipelines Deployment

-Now its time to test the continuous deployment of Bitbucket pipelines.
+Now it's time to test the continuous deployment of Bitbucket pipelines.